 - Description.
 The task description. - Finished Date.
 The date on which the task finished. - Name.
 The task name. - Scheduled Date.
 The date on which the task is scheduled to run. - Status.
 The task status. - User.
-The Foglight for Hyper-V user who started the task.
+The Hyper-V Monitoring in Foglight Evolve Cloud user who started the task.